Midland, ON private-pay medical transportation

 - Georgian Bay General Hospital

-Supports GBGH as a 113-bed hospital in Midland with emergency, ambulatory care, dialysis, palliative care, rehabilitation, and other core services.
+Supports GBGH as a Midland hospital with emergency, ambulatory care, dialysis, palliative care, rehabilitation, and other services.

 - GBGH officially opens new dialysis site in Midland

-Supports the Midland dialysis unit at 611 Prospect Boulevard and the relocation of local dialysis service to Midland.
+Supports the Midland dialysis unit at 611 Prospect Boulevard.

 - Rehabilitation Services - Georgian Bay General Hospital